-(a) Any Party requiring a transcript of the hearing, in full or in part, shall make arrangements directly with the service provider and shall notify the other Parties of such arrangements at least three (3) days before the start of the hearing or as required by the Panel.

-- (b) Audio recording during conference call or videoconference hearings may be arranged by the SDRCC upon request made by a Panel or a Party at least three (3) days before the start of the hearing or as required by the Panel. - (c) The requesting Party shall pay the cost of the services requested.
+- (a) Any Party requiring a transcript of the hearing, in full or in part, shall make arrangements directly with the service provider and shall notify the other Parties of such arrangements at least three (3) days before the start of the hearing or as required by the Panel. - (b) Audio or video recording during conference call or videoconference hearings may be arranged by the SDRCC upon request made by a Panel or a Party at least three (3) days before the start of the hearing or as required by the Panel. - (c) Parties, representatives and Support Persons are permitted to make a recording of proceedings for note-taking purposes only.
+The Panel must be advised before the recording is commenced. - (d) The requesting Party shall pay the cost of the services requested.
 If more than one Party wants a copy of a transcript or recording, the costs shall be shared equally.